SSopin/ComposerTest/README.md

 ## Test details

-The main test code looks like this:
+The main test code is located in `/src/ComposerTest.tsx` and the main part looks following:

 ```
     /** ======================================= *